crashoverride777/swifty-ads/README.md

 Note:

 You should only show rewarded videos with a dedicated button and you should only show that button when a video is loaded (see below).
 If the user presses the rewarded video button and watches a video it might take a few seconds for the next video to reload.
 Incase the user immediately tries to watch another video this helper will show a "no video is available at the moment" alert.

+AdMob provided a new rewarded video API which lets you preload multiple rewarded videos with different AdUnitIds.
+Currentlty SwiftyAds only supports loading 1 rewarded video ad at a time.
+I will try to add support for multiple ads very soon.

 ### Check if ads are ready